WhatMeWorry/Delivery/misc_notes/GitNotes.md

 /c/Users/kheaser
 ```

-We re going to put all of our local copies of Github repositories under user kheaser which we are conviently already at.
+We are going to put all of our local copies of Github repositories under user kheaser which we are conviently already at.
 You are not required to use this convention, but place them wherever you want.

 In the Visual Studio Code terminal, type **git clone** and right click your mouse to paste the clipboard content from above.